ilyankou/passport-index-dataset/README.md

 # 2021 Passport Index Dataset
 ## Travel visa requirements for 199 countries, in .csv
-Last updated on 28 October 2021.
+Last updated on 21 November 2021.
 This update *still* includes a lot of travel bans related to Covid-19.
 For pre-pandemic requirements, check out the `/legacy` folder.

 ![Passport](passport.png)